|

 however no verification documentation is typically

+required.
 Rescission - The act of

 cancellation or annulment of a transaction or contract by